West Ham and Beckton

 West Ham and Beckton is a constituency of the House of Commons in the UK Parliament.
-Further to the completion of the 2023 periodic review of Westminster constituencies, it was first contested at the 2024 general election.
+Further to the completion of the 2023 review of Westminster constituencies, it was first contested at the 2024 general election, since when it has been represented by James Asser of the Labour Party.

 Boundaries

-The constituency is composed of the following wards of the London Borough of Newham (as they existed on 1 December 2020):
+Under the Parliamentary Constituencies Order 2023, the constituency is defined as composing the following wards of the London Borough of Newham (as they existed on 1 December 2020):